LuuViKhanh/AWS-internship-report/content/4-EventParticipated/4.1-Event1/_index.md

 ### Event Purpose

-The [AWS GenAI Builder Club] AI-Driven Development Life Cycle event was organized to help participants better understand how artificial intelligence (AI) is transforming the entire modern software development process.
+The [AWS GenAI Builder Club] AI-Driven Development Life Cycle event was organized to help participants learn more about how artificial intelligence (AI) is transforming the entire modern software development process.

 Specifically, the program aimed to: